Periodicity and Free Periodicity of Alternating Knots: Canonical Decomposition of a Projection

-The rational number ${r \over s}= [a_0, a_2, \cdots a_m]$ with $(r,s)=1$ and $r>0$ is called the {\bf fraction} of $\rm T$. \begin{definition} An {\bf essential Conway circle} (abbreviated to {\bf essential circle}) of $\Pi$ is a canonical Conway circle that is not properly contained in a maximal rational tangle. \end{definition} Let $\Pi$ be an (alternating) projection.
+\begin{definition} An {\bf essential Conway circle} (abbreviated to {\bf essential circle}) of $\Pi$ is a canonical Conway circle that is not properly contained in a maximal rational tangle. \end{definition} Let $\Pi$ be an (alternating) projection.
 Removing from the family ${\cal C}_{can}$ all concentric Conway circles of each maximal rational tangle of $(S^2, \Pi)$, we obtain the family of {\bf essential Conway circles} of $\Pi$ noted ${\cal C}_{ess}$.
 Therefore, the existence and uniqueness of ${\cal C}_{can}(\Pi)$ implies the existence and uniqueness of ${\cal C}_{ess}(\Pi)$.

-The decomposition of $(S^2,\Pi)$ by ${\cal C}_{ess}(\Pi)$ into TBDs, jewels and rational tangles is called the {\bf essential Conway decomposition} of $\Pi$.
+The decomposition of $(S^2,\Pi)$ by ${\cal C}_{ess}(\Pi)$ into TBDs, jewels and rational tangles is called the {\bf essential Conway decomposition} of $\Pi$. \\

-The set of essential circles of an alternating projection is empty if and only if the projection is one of the three following cases:\\ (a) a standard torus link projection of type $(2,m)$ (it can be considered as a TBD with empty boundary).\\ (b) a minimal projection of a rational link.\\ (c) a jewel without boundary.